Divide

 , the block outputs the input value.
 If the value is/

 , the input data must be a square matrix (including a scalar as a degenerate case), and the block outputs the inverse matrix.
-For more information, see Sections Element-by-element mode и Matrix mode. -
+For more information, see Piecemeal mode and Matrix mode. -

 Element-wise(.*)

-, as specified by the parameters Multiplication.
-For more information, see sections Element-by-element mode и Matrix mode. -
+as specified by the parameter Multiplication.
+For more information, see Piecemeal mode and Matrix mode. -

-The parameter Number of inputs specifies an unquoted string of two or more
+In the parameter Number of inputs an unquoted string consisting of two or more characters

 *